 4. Health Benefits

 Palm oil is also used as medicine for its several health benefits.
 A study proves that the nutrients obtained from palm oil are more effective than other kinds of vitamins.
-You can use it to accelerate dermal wounds’ healing process.
+You can use it to accelerate the dermal wounds’ healing process.

 5. Pharmaceutical Products